 Packing your belongings well also means making sure you have the correct charger/adapter for your electronics.
 To limit the number of cords and outlets, try to find out if several of your electronic devices might have a common charger.
 And just like you packed enough underwear for the duration of the trip, you should also download or sync enough music and TV shows/movies to keep you entertained during downtime.

-Travel documents are also extremely important.
+One of the biggest mistakes to avoid when traveling via an airport is forgetting essential travel documents.
 To board the plane, you must prove your identification and show your passport and ticket.
 Another major tip — check beforehand that your passport has not expired!

 2. Arriving late